SquareGPS/navixy-api/docs/backend-api/how-to/how-to-work-with-notifications.md

 The necessary parameters for the call:

-* `trackers` - an array of int.
+* `trackers` - an int array.
 A list of tracker ids belong to user for which events will be searched.
 * `from` - a string containing the start date/time for searching.
 * `to` - a string containing the end date/time of searching.
 Must be after "from" date.

 Optional parameters that could be used to get more specific information:

-* `events` - an array of string with necessary event types.
+* `events` - a string array with necessary event types.
 All other events will be ignored.
 Default: all.
 To get the list of events use [tracker/history/type](../resources/commons/history/history_type.md#list) call.
 * `limit` - integer with a maximum count of entries in result.
 * `ascending` - a boolean where sort ascending by time when it is `true` and descending when `false`.